 Help get this across to society by doing the following today:

 The American Law Institute (ALI) created Model Penal Code (MPC) back in 1962.
 It’s goal was to standardize penal code throughout the US.
-Many states have adopted parts of its language including their definition of “consent” You can see whether their definition was applied when you read your state’s statutes.
-Each state “picks” and “chooses” what it wants rather than adopting MPC in full.
-Continue reading Only an Ass Thinks “Assent” and “Consent” Are the Same in Sex→
+Many states have adopted parts of its language including their definition for “consent.”
+You can see whether their definition was applied when you read your state’s statutes.
+Each state “picks” and “chooses” the portions of MPC they chose to adopt.